-BEN DEWELL
+ABOUT BEN

-I am currently in my second elected term as Director with the Stallion Springs Community Service District where I have 6 years of direct non-partisan, experience legislating vital governmental services for a community of 4,000 – including police, water, sewer, solid waste, roads, parks, etc. I have hired both the General Manager and Chief of Police.
-I am also serving my second term on the Hearing Board with the Eastern Kern Air Pollution Control District as Chairman – frequently as sole adjudicator of variance petitions sought by entities as varied as National Cement, US Borax, and Edwards Air Force Base.
-I hold 2 advanced science degrees from California universities.
-I am the only candidate to have called both the north and south of the 20th home, having been raised in Fresno.
+I am currently completing my second 4 year elected term representing a community of 3,500 as Director with the Stallion Springs Community Service District where I have 8 years of direct non-partisan experience legislating and setting policy for vital governmental services – including police, water, sewer, solid waste, roads, parks, etc. I have hired both the General Manager and Chief of Police.
+This past August, I shepherded our Measure A and the District successfully attained passage of an additional charge to property taxes to support our police department with a stunning 85% resident affirmation.
+I have served two terms with the Hearing Board of the Eastern Kern Air Pollution Control District, frequently as Chairman and sole adjudicator of variance petitions sought by both private and public entities as varied as National Cement, US Borax, and a little firm, although perhaps a bit shaky these days, called the United States of America – Edwards Air Force Base.

 Important Issues